baxucluj/Channel-Digit-Recognizer/README.md

 2.From svm_starter.py script we load the created csv file and using sklearn library we creat a model

-3.From reading_channel.py script we take user input and saved to tem_file.txt in input channel folder
+3.From reading_channel.py script we take user input and saved to temp_file.txt in input channel folder

 4.From image_ref_vs_input_funct.py script we acces the temp_file(user input in i + input + f format) and using serial library we send it through serial protocol to Arduino and the secod case we read each digit from ocr_input_1 photo from the Screen Shoot folder(s + channel + f format)  and using serial library we send it through serial protocol